vivek9142/webpack5App/README.md

 "clean-webpack-plugin: options.output.path not defined.
 Plugin disabled..."

 so we need to add a path prop in output prop of webpack.config in path we need to put absolute path so for this we need to use path.resolve() (path-node pre-existing module)

+## React Fast Refresh feature
+By this live reloading of JSX with state keeping in place will take place. by this hot reloading of jsx will take place instantaneously.

+for this we need to install @pmmmwh/react-refresh-webpack-plugin,react-refresh

+update the babel file first. and update webpack config to plugins and add this plugin there.

+so after start server on this, it will not update the elements but the elements are said to be updated here. here it works but previously it doesn't so to rectify this bug we need to specify the entry obj to src.

+so by this we can also do some syntax error and react will instaneously tell where's the error it will remove the error also keeping all the previous states.

+We can also create an component here in meanwhile react will wait for save and when it happens it updates the dom n also keeping the previous state.

+Also we can keep the states while we remove the elements of the app such as h1,button to update the state , e.g , the siblings.

+we can also wipe the state while updating the dom elements. for this we need to add comments // @refresh reset

+## React-Refresh Bug
+if we run build command we will run into an error "[ReactRefreshPlugin] Hot Module Replacement (HMR) is not enabled!
+React Refresh requires HMR to function properly."

+so we need to change babel.config so that it run react-refresh/babel plugin only in dev mode.so we will push this plugin only in dev mode. same we need to do in webpack config.